sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 }
 ```

-The rationals underlying the language design are to combine
-the advantage of descriptive language (as is XML) as well as the advantages of dynamicity through procedural programming.
-To do so the language is merging concept from both SCN files and PYSCN in a single unified framework.
-Some good features of the languages:
-- stuctural and descriptive (as the XML the language structure match the scene)
-- programmable with python
-- support template (a group of pre-defined dynamic element that can be reused and instantiated)
-- support importing libraries of template (for scene element reuse and sharing)
-- support explicit aliasing (to simplify scene writing)

-The language can be defined in term of abstract syntax and using a concrete syntaxe.
-For the simplicity of the following
-we will employ the H-JSON concrete syntax as it provides both readbility, compactness and clarity.
-This H-JSON is currently
-implemented but other alternative are also possible eg. XML or YAML ones.
+We hope this example gave you some envy to learn more about it.
+Let's start with a big longer description of the langage feature and syntax.
+The language itself can be defined in term of abstract syntax or through a given concrete syntax.
+For the simplicity of the following we will employ the H-JSON concrete syntax as it provides both readbility, compactness and clarity.
+This H-JSON is currently implemented in Sofa but please keep in mind that other alternatives are possible based on XML or YAML instead of H-JSON.

 Let's start with a simple scene example in XML
 ```xml